Hyperbolic groupoids and duality: Local product structures

 A covering by rectangles $(R_i, [\cdot, \cdot]_i)$ satisfying the conditions of the definition is called an \emph{atlas} of the local product structure.

 If the space $\X$ is compact, then any local product structure can be defined by one function $[x, y]$ defined for all pairs $(x, y)\in R\times R$ belonging to a neighborhood of the diagonal.
-It follows that our notion of a local product structure is in this case equivalent to the notion of a local product structure defined in~\cite{ruelle:therm}.
+It follows that our notion of a local product structure is equivalent in the compact case to the notion of a local product structure defined in~\cite{ruelle:therm}.

 \begin{defi} Let $\X$ be a space with a local product structure on it.
 An open subset $R\subset\X$ together with a direct product structure $[\cdot, \cdot]$ on $R$ is called a \emph{rectangle} of $\X$ if the union of an atlas of the local product structure of $\X$ with $\{(R, [\cdot, \cdot])\}$ is also an atlas of the local product structure, i.e., if it satisfies the compatibility condition of Definition~\ref{def:ldps}. \end{defi}